 Indicator Key points from GT analysis Productivity Gross Value Added (GVA) and GVA/job - value contributing to the economy Winchester District is in top 40% of districts nationally for both indicators.
-GVA/job ranks 7th of 11 areas in Hampshire.
-Key Industries Employees and enterprises Winchester is in the top 25% compared to rest of England of local authorities for the percentage of enterprises in Retail Financial & Insurance Professional, scientific & technical Knowledge In relation to employees, Winchester is in the top 25% of local authorities for the percentage of employees in industry sectors: Knowledge Information & Communication Financial and Insurance Professional, scientific & technical Health Business Demography Business formation, business size by employees and turnover ' ' Office Floorspace Average rateable value and total Rateable floorspace in Winchester is relatively high compared to rest of England.
+GVA/job ranks 7 th of 11 areas in Hampshire.
+Key Industries Employees and enterprises Winchester is in the top 25% compared to rest of England of local authorities for the percentage of enterprises in Retail Financial & Insurance Professional, scientific & technical Knowledge In relation to employees, Winchester is in the top 25% of local authorities for the percentage of employees in industry sectors: Knowledge Information & Communication Financial and Insurance Professional, scientific & technical Business Demography Business formation, business size by employees and turnover There has been an increase in newly registered businesses in last 6 years in Winchester (25% over 6 years).
+Winchester has a very high proportion of small businesses (10-49 employees) relative to the rest of England.
+Office Floorspace Average rateable value and total Rateable floorspace in Winchester is relatively high compared to rest of England.